 QUESTION: In which applications and fitments do you recommend using rubber tracks vs. tires?
 What are the performance differences in terms of traction, fuel economy, soil compaction and roading between the two?
 (Editor’s note: Bridgestone Americas Tire Operations LLC, through its Firestone Ag Division, and Continental AG, through its ContiTech subsidiary, offer both tracks and tires.)

 Bradley Harris, manager of global agricultural field engineering, Firestone Ag Division, Bridgestone Americas Tire Operations: Just like asking if apple or orange juice is better, asking if tracks or tires are better systems comes down to customer preference.
+Both systems have pros and cons, so it is important to understand the facts and benefits about each system and determine which is best for your operation.
+In many operations, it could be a combination of both systems.

 When I ask users why they have tracks, the number one response I get is, “I want to get rid of compaction and the track has a much larger footprint area.”
 While it is true the total footprint area of a track is larger than a tire, the weight of the machine is not equally distributed under the track.